1. Was the Academic Decathlon Program developed in Nebraska?

 5. What is the procedure for enrolling in the Nebraska Academic Decathlon Program?

 - The school administrator(usually the Principal) authorizes the completion of the entry form.
-The completed form is sent to Dr. John Kyndt, Executive Director at 2175 N. 124th Ave.
+Send to: Executive Director at 2175 N. 124th Ave.
 Cir.; Omaha, NE 68164.

 - The Principal selects one or more teachers to facilitate the preparation of the students.
 It is not necessary that the individual or individuals be on the current staff.
 A school can select a person or persons outside the school-i.e.-former teacher, …